 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.

-If you want to play Magnibox, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:
+If you want to play Magnibox, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 We've documented 1 accessibility feature for Reading in Magnibox which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 How much reading is required to play the game and how complex the language is.
 This doesn't include subtitles as required reading if they are fully voiced.

 No Reading: No reading is required, other than simple menus.
 The game either has no text or can communicate textual content with visuals and interactions.
 If reading isn't required because the text is voiced the All Dialogue is Voiced feature indicates this.

 Similar Games With More Accessibility Features for Reading